 As a young associate, Jason came up with a novel legal argument that won dismissal of a $1-billion putative class action.
 And in 2017 he was part of a legal team that won reversal of an $800-million jury verdict.
 A former English professor and an award-winning writer, Jason's briefs and appellate advocacy have been praised by both state and federal judges.
 One federal judge described Jason in a written opinion as “an excellent lawyer” who “provided vigorous, high quality legal representation.”

-Jason was recognized in 2020 by The Best Lawyers in America® for Appellate Law.
+Jason was recognized in 2020 and 2021 by The Best Lawyers in America® for Appellate Law.
 He was recognized in 2017 and 2018 as one of the “Best Lawyers in Dallas” by D Magazine.
 Jason was named a Texas “Rising Star” in 2016, 2017, 2018 and 2019 for Appellate Law and one of the “Up-and-Coming 100” in 2019 by Super Lawyers magazine.
 He was included among the 2016 “Fastcase 50” for his innovative contributions to legal practice.
 And Jason was named “Appellate Lawyer of the Week” by Texas Lawyer in July 2015, following a big win at the Supreme Court of Texas.